 We use the state-of-the-art Community Earth System Model version 2 (CESM2) with the Whole Atmosphere Community Climate Model (WACCM6) atmospheric component, from here on called WACCM6, which has been used for CMIP6 simulations.
-Section 2 describes the model as well as the experiments.
-We further establish a protocol for new GeoMIP experiments that are designed to reach 1.5°C and 2.0°C surface temperature targets and are based on the SSP5-34-OS scenario in order to require less sulfur injection than using a high forcing scenario.
-We require the use of four pre-defined stratospheric injection locations as well as the use of a feedback controller (or a similar approach) to keep global surface temperatures, interhemispheric and pole-to-equator surface temperatures, at the defined target temperatures.
-These experiments are more relevant for impact analysis than any of the existing GeoMIP experiments.
-We hope to motivate other modeling groups to conduct the same experiments, thereby allowing for an analysis of the outcomes from a multi-model perspective.
+Section 2 describes the model as well as the experiments which are designed to reach 1.5°C and 2.0°C surface

-We further contrast differences that arise if applying SAG to a high forcing future scenario to reach the 1.5°C temperature target.
+- 80 temperature targets.
+For baseline simulations we use the SSP5-85 and SSP5-34-OS scenarios to contrast differences that arise if applying SAG to reach the 1.5°C temperature target.
+This comparison motivates the use of the overshoot scenario compared to the high forcing scenario.
 Resulting sulfur injections, stratospheric sulfur burden and comparisons of the efficiency using different scenarios is done in Section 3.
-The outcomes of these simulations are discussed in Section 4, where we summarize large-scale effects of SAG on surface temperature and precipitation, sea-surface temperatures and the Atlantic Meridional Overturning Circulation (AMOC).
+The outcomes of these simulations are discussed in Section 4, where we summarize large-scale effects of SAG on surface temperature and precipitation, sea-surface temperatures and the Atlantic Meridional - 85 Overturning Circulation (AMOC).
 In addition, we include some diagnostics that are important for ecosystem and societal impact studies including changes in land primary productivity and land ice mass balance, effects on ocean ecosystems and the recovery of the Antarctic ozone hole.
-We do not discuss any detailed regional outcomes based on a two-member ensemble and a single model.
+We do not discuss any detailed regional outcomes based on one ensemble member and a single model.
 Some comparisons are performed to the GLENS project, to identify potential ranges of outcomes using an earlier CESM model version.
 Discussions and conclusions are presented in Section 5.
+The main goal of this paper is to establish a protocol for the new model experiments and motivate other modeling groups to conduct the same experiments, thereby allowing for an analysis of the outcomes from a multi-model perspective.